anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 - Integrate run-time processes to Security Information and Event Monitoring (SIEM)
 - Use container-aware run-time defense tools
 - Ensure all running container applications are from secure and verified images
-- Containerised application should not run with root privileges
+- Cloud native application should not run with root privileges
 - Ensure sensitive workloads are properly segmented by namespaces or cluster to mitigate the scope of compromise.

 ##  5.12  Secrets Management
 The principle of least privilege must be applied to secret management in Kubernetes;

-- Ensure the containerised code can read only the secrets that it needs
+- Ensure the cloud native application code can read only the secrets that it needs
 - Have different set of secrets for different environments( like production, development, and testing)

 Secret values protect sensitive data, it is recommended to protect them from unauthorised access.
 Ideally, they must be protected at rest and in transit.
 Encryption in transit is achieved by encrypting the traffic between the Kubernetes control-plane components and worker nodes using TLS.